facebookresearch/pal/README.md

 - Vivien Cabannes, Berfin Simsek, Alberto Bietti. *Learning Associative Memories with Gradient Descent* in International Conference on Machine Learning (ICML), 2024.
 The codebase is in the folder `projects/gradient_descent`.

 - In preparation.
-Codebase in `pruning`.
+Codebase in `visualization`.
-Show that learning appear by pruning circuits.
+Visualization of the training dynamics of a model with embeddings in dimension two.

 - In preparation.
 Codebase in `factorization`.
 Empirical study of memorization capacity of MLPs and their abilities to leverage hidden factorization.